altilunium/md/README.md

 2. Click the dark green button to start editing.
 3. Write your post by using [markdown syntax](https://daringfireball.net/projects/markdown/syntax.text).
 4. Click the dark green button once more to preview the post.
 5. ~~Click the light button to publish.
 Enter the URL key and password.
-Store your password somewhere if you want to edit this published post later.~~ (Deprecated feature : replaced with [p2p note sharing feature](https://rtnf.bearblog.dev/experimenting-with-peerjs/)
+Store your password somewhere if you want to edit this published post later.~~ (Deprecated feature : replaced with [p2p note sharing feature](https://rtnf.bearblog.dev/experimenting-with-peerjs/))
 6. You can also make a local draft post, saved offline on your browser localStorage.
-Just click the yellow button to access the local filesystem, and click the green "m" icon to creata a new file.
+Just click the yellow button to access the local filesystem, and click the green "m" icon to create a new file.

 ## Tech Stack